evansbenj/Reduced-Representation-Workshop/7_More_on_Stacks.md

 # More on Stacks:  Whitelists, blacklists, using individual modules, and summary statistics

-(Or you can go back to [Using Stacks with a Reference Genome](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/6_Using_Stacks_with_a_reference_genome.md).
+(Or you can go back to [Using Stacks with a Reference Genome](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/6_Using_Stacks_with_a_reference_genome.md)).

-Now lets try to do some more stuff using the `populations` module of stacks.
-For example, we can output a file that can be analyzed with the program `Structure` to give us an idea about whether or not our sample has population structure.
+Now lets try to calculate summary statistics from specific genomic regions using the `populations` module of stacks.
 To accomplish this, lets work with a larger dataset that I made earlier.
 Please switch to this directory:

 `cd **insert_directory_with_complete_data_here***`